Home → API Manual → Web Service API → API Basics: URL, Methods, Return Formats, Authentication

 2. URL Parameters

 The information may be passed directly in the URL as parameters.
-Example:
+This is not are recommended way of authenticating as your credentials will appear in the URL and may be logged etc.

 You may always retrieve the current and minimum versions of the API by calling the "version" method.
 Example: